How Automated Order Processing Accelerates Your Ecommerce Business

 Step 1: Ecommerce order comes

-ShipBob offers a robust, international fulfillment network with locations across the United States, and in Europe and Canada so you can split inventory across multiple fulfillment center locations.
+ShipBob offers a robust, international fulfillment network with locations across the globe so you can split inventory across multiple fulfillment center locations.
 When an order is placed, our software automatically routes the order to the fulfillment center location closest to the order’s destination.

 “Touchland sells flammable goods that need to be shipped via ground, so ShipBob has been a great ally as they have fulfillment centers all over the US, facilitating a 2-3 day delivery time for any customer in the US.”